-How pain relief creams and gels work
+How pain relief cream and pain relief gel works

 Topical glucosamine cream and gel can significantly reduce the pain of knee osteoarthritis within 4 weeks.
 One study involving a glucosamine cream found that 100% of those with arthritis of the shoulder gained benefit.
 Of those with arthritis of the ankle, wrist or elbow, glucosamine cream reduced pain in 75% of people, and it worked in 58% of those with knee osteoarthritis.

-Chondroitin cream for pain
+Chondroitin pain relief cream

-Celadrin cream for pain
+Celadrin pain relief cream